Can You Get Unemployment Deferment for Student Loans?

 But, it’s worth keeping in mind that, similar to federal student loan Unemployment Deferment, private loans typically still accrue interest during the approved deferment period (even refinanced student loans with lenders who honor grace periods).

 Over the life of the loan, this could add to what the borrower owes overall.
-Some private lenders, including SoFi, allow borrowers to make interest-only payments during a forbearance to help avoid interest capitalization.
+Some private lenders allow borrowers to make interest-only payments during a forbearance to help avoid interest capitalization.

-Borrowers with private student loans may wish to contact their lender to learn if special deferment or repayment options are available to borrowers who find themselves unemployed
+Borrowers with private student loans can contact their lender to learn if special deferment is available for those who are unemployed.
+This private student loans guide may also be helpful.

 Advantages and Disadvantages of Unemployment Deferment